alphagov/paas-team-manual/source/guides/common_support_tasks.html.md

 ## Some plans in the marketplace are displaying as free.
 What does this mean?

-This is a horrible bit of CF UI: "free" really means "free for 3 months while you are in trial, paid after"
+This is a horrible bit of Cloud Foundry UI: "free" really means "free for 3 months while you are in trial, and then you need to pay."

 ## Can I get direct access to the RDS database instances?